qdrant/landing_page/qdrant-landing/content/blog/teaching-vector-databases-at-scale-alfredo-deza-vector-space-talks-019-2.md

 ---
 draft: true
-title: "Teaching Vector Databases at Scale - Alfredo Deza | Vector Space Talks #019"
+title: Teaching Vector Databases at Scale - Alfredo Deza | Vector Space Talks
 slug: teaching-vector-db-at-scale
 short_description: Alfredo Deza tackles AI teaching, the intersection of technology and academia, and the value of consistent learning.